 Fields marked with an asterisk (*) are mandatory.

 Select the production location.
 You can select any location that is defined as a Shop floor.

-- The Location field will be pre-filled with the Shop floor location connected by the Logistics Path to the Retail location if the Production Order is initiated by a Sales Order.
+- The location field will be pre-filled with the Shop floor location connected by the Logistics Path to the Demand location if the production order is initiated by a sales order.

 Work in Progress*

 Select an account from the drop-down field for WIP.
 This account will be credited when production begins and debited when production is complete.

 Select an account from the drop-down field for the finished goods.
 This account will be credited when production is complete.

 Quantity of finished good to be produced.

 This auto-calculated field is used to calculate the maximum number of finished goods that can be produced with the available inventory in the specified location.

 Select whether capacity planning takes place From Planned date forward or From Required by date backward.
 If From Planned date forward is selected, the Planned Date field is displayed under the capacity calculation field.
 If From Required by date backward is selected, then the Required By Date is displayed under the capacity calculation field.
 See Resource Allocation (Capacity Planning) above for more details of how this works.